DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   == Total Addressable Market, Served Addressable Market and Target Market

-  The DreamSpot team identified its markets as follows (all data refer to USD):
+  The DreamSpot team identified its markets as follows (all data refer to US$dollar$):

   - *Total Addressable Market* - it consider the global outbound tourism market, namely the flow of travelers worldwide.
 In 2024 this market generated revenues for approximately $dollar$8879.2 billion;